CISecurity/ControlsAssessmentSpecification/control-7/control-7.7.rst

 Measures
 --------
-* M1 = 1 if an endpoint audited in Operation 1 is configured correctly; 0 otherwise.
+* M1(i) = For each endpoint "i", 1 if the endpoint audited in Operation 1 is configured correctly; 0 otherwise.
 * M2 = Total number of endpoints audited.

 Metrics